Top 11 Ecommerce Trends For 2022-2025

 News reporting Upfluence’s integration with Shopify.

-This shows that influencer marketing will likely remain a key channel for Ecommerce businesses in 2021.
+This shows that influencer marketing will likely remain a key channel for Ecommerce businesses for the foreseeable future.

 However, the way Ecommerce brands approach influencer marketing is starting to shift.